ZehaoSong00/ZehaoSong00.github.io/_pages/about.md

 My CV is [here](../assets/Zehao_Song_CV.pdf).

 # Research

 The power system is undergoing an evolutionary transition for a more sustainable future under the goal of decarbonization.
 My research focuses on the power system operation problem with ever-increasing distributed energy resources (DERs) like renewable energy resources (RESs), energy storage systems (ESSs) and electric vehicles (EVs) integration on the demand-side.

 ## Uncertainty Problem

 Handle with uncertainty problem associated with RES during power system operation.
 My current research interest is on distributionally robust optimization (DRO) based approaches.

 ## Distributed Optimization

 Decentralized and distributed operation mode to fully exploit the flexibility and edge-intelligence of numerous DERs and promote demand-side users to participate in demand response (DR).

+## Decarbonization of the power system
+Design effective carbon emission reduction paradigm to promote low-carbon operation of the power system based on carbon emission flow (CEF) theory and locational marginal carbon emission factor analysis.
+The key point is to investigate the relationship between the operation strategies of various kinds of DERs and the carbon emission impact of the system.

 # Updates
-2024/07: It's a great honor to present our work [“Carbon-Aware Peer to Peer Joint Energy and Reserve Trading Market for Prosumers in Distribution Networks”] published in IEEE Internet of Things Journal @ 2024 IEEE Power and Energy Society General Meeting (PES GM)，Seattle, Washington, USA.
+2024/07: It's a great honor to present our work [“Carbon-Aware Peer to Peer Joint Energy and Reserve Trading Market for Prosumers in Distribution Networks”](https://ieeexplore.ieee.org/document/10440140) published in IEEE Internet of Things Journal @ 2024 IEEE Power and Energy Society General Meeting (PES GM)，Seattle, Washington, USA.

 2024/05: Our paper entitled [“Low‐carbon demand response program for power systems considering uncertainty based on the data‐driven distributionally robust chance constrained optimization”](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/rpg2.13021) has been accepted by IET Renewable Power Generation.
 DOI: 10.1049/rpg2.13021.